nberkow/StructureSurfer/README.md

 ###### Get scores from an annotated transcript
 >python2.7 makeStructurePlot.py -t AT3G61897.1 -g at -pfx my_output_file

 -t Transcript ID.
-This must be a transcript ID that exists in the transcript table
+This must be a transcript ID that exists in the transcript table.
+The download from pennbox has IDs from NCBI, PDB and The Arabidopsis Information Resource.